mggg/VoteKit/docs/some_plotting_options.md

-# Plotting, Summary Statistics, and Graphs
+# Plotting, Summary Statistics, and More
 In this tutorial we will explore various plotting options included in `votekit`.
-To do so, we will not use real election data, but rather some generated preference profiles. `votekit` allows us to choose many different models of ballot generator. `votekit` offers support for the following kinds of ballot generating models: Plackett-Luce, Bradley-Terry, Alternating Crossover, a Cambridge Sampler (this one is custom!), 1-D Spatial, Impartial Culture, and Impartial Anonymous Culture.
+To do so, we will not use real election data, but rather some generated preference profiles. `votekit` offers support for the following kinds of ballot generating models: Plackett-Luce, Bradley-Terry, Alternating Crossover, a Cambridge Sampler (this one is custom!), 1-D Spatial, Impartial Culture, and Impartial Anonymous Culture.

 For simplicity, let's start with the Impartial Culture model, which assumes that when there are $m$ candidates, a voter casts a ballot by choosing uniformly at random from the $m!$ total linear orderings of the candidates.